 Sarah Greeff BSC hons & I am a Qualified Teacher

-We have been doing this since 2010 on the Isle of Wight where I grew up.
+We moved back to the UK in 2010 to the Isle of Wight where I grew up.
 We met when I was doing Voluntary Service Overseas work in Zimbabwe in the late 1990’s.

 Together we spent a couple of years in Hockley, Essex when I was teaching and then 8 years together running Safari Operations.

 We managed Luambe National Park in Zambia and then a concession on the banks of the Zambezi River.
 We spent three years running Chishakwe Ranch in the middle of the Save Valley Conservancy.

 It was where I met Peter, Stephanie and Rosemary from African Wildlife Conservation Fund.
 Our final year in Zim was spent near my favourite place, Victoria Falls, on our ranch just outside Hwange National Park.